Gluten Free Almond Crescents Dipped in Chocolate

 - Place butter and sugar in large bowl or the bowl of your stand mixer, and cream together at medium high speed.

-- Reduce speed to low, and gradually add flour.
+- Reduce speed to low, and gradually add flour, then blend in the almond meal or gorund almonds.

-- Refrigerate dough for about 15-20 minutes, or until easier to handle.
+- Refrigerate dough for at least 15-20 minutes, or until it is easier to handle.

 - Using about 1 Tablespoon dough for each cookie, shape into crescents, and place onto baking sheets.

-- Cool on baking sheets 2 or 3 min.
+- Cool the cookies on the baking sheets 2 or 3 minutes.
 Remove to wire racks; cool completely.

-- Melt chocolate in the microwave or over a double boiler.
+- Melt chocolate according to the package directions in the microwave or over a double boiler.

 - Dip one end of each cookie in chocolate, then decorate with sugar, sprinkles, etc., as desired.